grzesiek1201/GuiQuizGame/README.md

-# Text Quiz Game
+# GUI Quiz Game

-Welcome to Text Quiz Game!
+Welcome to GUIt Quiz Game!
 This is a simple text-based quiz game built in Python.
+Based on Text Quiz Game.

 ## Overview